How I Turned My Hobby Into A Career

 At the end of the internship, I knew I had found my new career.
 I finally had the skills and experience and I knew that it was time to go out into the world.

-In September 2014 I decided to return to education and I am now doing a BA Honours Marketing Degree.
+In September 2014 I decided to return to education and I completed a BA Honours Marketing Degree.

-Five years after arriving back to an Ireland I did not recognise and having to start from nothing, being on Jobseekers Allowance and Jobsbridge, with my trusty laptop and plenty of mugs of coffee, Candycane Marketing is now a reality.
+Five years after arriving back to an Ireland I did not recognise and having to start from nothing, being on Jobseekers Allowance and Jobsbridge, with my trusty laptop and plenty of mugs of coffee, I turned my hobby into a career.